grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy found Chips waiting for her at the bulkhead entrance to the cargo hold in the forward battery room on the bottom deck of the boat.
 Chips had a large wrench with her and as soon as Percy arrived she banged with it on the bulkhead.
 "Well Capt, it sounds fuckin' hollow to me.
 Still air on the other side of the fuckin' bulkhead at least."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-Percy nodded and cranked open the rusting sealing wheel, which squeaked painfully in her ears.
-The lights were out in the cargo hold, so they were looking into blackness, but the air smelled damp and they could hear dripping echoing in the huge empty space.
-This instinctively disturbed both of them.
+Percy nodded and cranked open the hatch with the rusting sealing wheel squeaking painfully in her ears.
+The lights were out in the cargo hold, so they were looking into blackness.
+But the air smelled damp and they could hear dripping echoing in the huge empty space.
+This instinctively disturbed them both.

 Percy reached around and flipped on the lights.
 The white overheads glared down on her cargo hold.
 The steel grating led down a gentle slope and disappeared into an oily, black subterranean lake.
 A couple of empty wooden crates floated like lost viking craft on it, accompanied by a film of black frothing grease that wafted by in patches like bergs among the viking ships.
 Any sound Percy and Chips made echoed back and forth from hull to hull through the air, and out over the water.

 "That's a fuckin' nightmare."
 Said Chips.

 "We probably did more damage to her when we pressed her bow into the sea floor --- like levering apart the bones of a fowl.
 We don't have much time before this whole fucking hold is flooded and we'll never get off the bottom.
 What do you need Chips?"

 "Ah, just fuckin' send Owen back down.
 And now it fuckin' looks like I'll be breathing through a fuckin' hose while I'm doing the stitching back together."